 The main street, the Decumanus Maximus, leads west from the entrance, past the Baths of Neptune on the right (where there’s an interesting mosaic) to the town’s commercial centre, otherwise known as the Piazzale delle Corporazioni, for the remains of shops and trading offices that still fringe the central square.
-These represented commercial enterprises from all over the ancient world, and each was once fronted by a mosaic of boats, fish and suchlike to denote their trade – grain merchants, ship-fitters, rope makers and the like.
-Flanking one side of the square, the theatre has been much restored but is nonetheless impressive, enlarged by Septimius Severus in the second century AD to hold up to four thousand people.
-On the left of the square, the House of Apulius preserves mosaic floors and, beyond, a dark-aisled mithraeum has more mosaics illustrating the cult’s practices.
-Behind here – past the substantial remains of the horrea or warehouses that once stood all over the city.
-Turn right up Via dei Molini, then left, to reach the House of Diana, probably the best-preserved private house in Ostia, with a dark, mysterious set of rooms around a central courtyard, again with a mithraeum (a shrine devoted to the cult of Mithras) at the back.
-You can climb up to its roof for a fine view of the rest of the site, afterwards crossing the road to the Thermopolium – an ancient Roman café, complete with seats outside, a high counter, display shelves and even wall paintings of parts of the menu.
-North of the Casa di Diana, the Museo Ostiense holds a variety of articles from the site, including a statue of Mithras killing a bull, wall paintings depicting domestic life in Ostia, and some fine sarcophagi and statuary from the imperial period.
-Left from here, the Forum centres on the Capitol building, reached by a wide flight of steps, and is fringed by the remains of baths and a basilica.
+These represented commercial enterprises from all over the ancient world, and each was once fronted by a mosaic of boats, fish and suchlike to denote their trade as well as their origin.
+Flanking the southern side of the square, the theatre has been much restored but is nonetheless impressive, enlarged by Septimius Severus in the second century AD to hold up to four thousand people: it hosts theatre performances in the summer.
+Further, the Decumanus Maximus runs past the substantial remains of one of Ostia’s largest horrea (warehouses), buildings that once stood all over the city.
+Turn right up Via dei Molini, then left, to reach the House of Diana, probably the best-preserved private house in Ostia, with a dark, mysterious set of rooms around a central courtyard, with a mithraeum (a shrine devoted to the cult of Mithras) at the back.
+Just along the street is the delightful Thermopolium – an ancient Roman café, complete with seats outside, a high counter, display shelves and even wall paintings of parts of the menu.
+Just beyond the Thermopolium are the high brick walls of the Capitolium, Ostia’s most important temple, dating from the second century AD, overlooking the shattered columns of the Forum and the Temples of Rome and Augustus.
 Further on down the main street, more horrea, superbly preserved and complete with pediment and names inscribed on the marble, merit a detour off to the right; although you can’t enter, you can peer into the courtyard.
 Beyond, the House of Cupid and Psyche has a courtyard you can walk into, its rooms clearly discernible on one side, a colourful marbled floor at the top and a columned nymphaeum, with marble niches, on the right.